ZacSweers/barber/README.md

 public String requiredString;
 ```

-Now, if a view is inflated without specifying this attribute, its generated `$$Barbershop` class will throw a Runtime exception looking like this:
+Now, if a view is inflated without specifying this attribute, its generated `$$Barbershop` class will throw an IllegalStateException looking like this:

 `Missing required attribute 'requiredString' while styling 'io.sweers.barber.sample.testing.RequiredTestView'`